microsoft/covid-vaccine-bot/policies.md

 ## New Jersey Active Phase (current)

-* Are you a healthcare worker?
-	* This includes paid and unpaid healthcare workers
 * Are you a long term care resident or work in a long term care facility?
-	* This includes residents and workers of long-term care and high-risk congregate care facilities
+	* All residents and workers of long-term care and high-risk congregate care facilities, including:

-* Are you a first responder?
-	* This includes sworn law enforcement and fire professionals
+- Skilled nursing facilities
+- Veterans homes
+- Assisted living facilities, continuing care retirement communities, and personal care homes
+- Group homes like residential care homes, adult family homes, adult foster homes, and intellectual and developmental disabilities group homes
+- HUD 202 Supportive Housing for the Elderly Program residences
+- Institutional settings like psychiatric hospitals, correctional institutions, county jails, and juvenile detention facilities (for eligible minors, e.g. 16+ years of age may be eligible for Pfizer vaccine under the emergency use authorization)
+- Other vulnerable, congregate, long-term settings
 * Are you age 65+?
 * Are you age 16+, and have a high-risk medical condition?
 	* Individuals aged 65 and older, and individuals ages 16-64 with medical conditions, as defined by the Centers for Disease Control and Prevention, that increase or might increase the risk of severe illness from the virus.
 These conditions include: